Hypercubed/lit-regex/README.md

 ## Usage

 Expanding on the example above.
-Suppose we want to match the string "XXX for $YY.YY (per lb)" were `XXX` can be "Apples" or "Oranges" (first letter case insensitive) and `YY.YY` and be any price.
+Suppose we want to match the string "XXX for $YY.YY (per lb)" were `XXX` can be "Apples" or "Oranges" (first letter case-insensitive) and `YY.YY` is any price.
 Maybe you're sufficiently familiar with regular expressions to write:

 ```ts
 const re = /We sell (?:[Aa]pples|[Oo]ranges) for \$\d+\.\d+ \(per lb\)/;